Can you use winter tires in the summer?

 Winter tires are designed for use in one season: winter.
-Though using 3-seasons in the winter could be more harmful than if you were to use winter tires year round, if you drive your winters in warm months, you’ll sacrifice performance, fuel economy, and your tires’ lifespan.
+Though using 3-seasons in the winter could be more harmful than if you were to use winter tires year round, if you drive your winters in warm months, you’ll sacrifice performance, fuel economy, and your winter tires’ lifespan.

 The good news is, there is a dedicated winter tire that doubles as a summer tire.
 It’s called the all-weather tire, but we’ll get to that in a moment.
 For now, why shouldn’t you drive winter tires in the summer?